Shashank2526/Forecast-energy-usage-of-households/README.md

 # Forecast-energy-usage-of-households
-This is a code developed to forecast the electricity consumption of the households
+This is a code developed to forecast the electricity consumption of the households.